tc39/notes/meetings/2019-01/jan-30.md

 YS: I agree we should put this question to the educators group.

-SLA: I'm concerned about optimizations that are concerned with JavaScript size.
+SLN: I'm concerned about optimizations that are concerned with JavaScript size.
 Name mangling requires minifiers to avoid mangling names theirselves.

 LBR: I really want to see numeric separators for Stage 3.
 I hope this means we can finally unblock it.